-But it’s a whole other thing to argue that an employer can get inside an inventor’s head and conceive an invention for him (or her).
+But it’s a whole other thing to argue that an employer can get inside an inventor’s head and conceive an invention for the inventor.
 If the employer already knows, then the employer has already invented.
 If the employer doesn’t know, then there’s no way the employer is the inventor.
-The Constitution gives Congress authority to reserve rights for inventors, not employers of inventors.
-So Senator Bayh is far afield from what Bayh-Dole as federal law can do.
-He envisions that Bayh-Dole secures rights for universities and for (small) companies–contractors–in the inventions made by individuals.
+The Constitution gives Congress authority to reserve exclusive rights for inventors, not for employers of inventors.
+So Senator Bayh is far afield from what Bayh-Dole as federal patent law can do.
+He envisions that Bayh-Dole (part of federal patent law) secures rights for universities and for (small) companies–contractors–in the inventions made by individuals.
 I don’t see a Constitutional foundation for the federal government having such powers.

 Here we have the ambiguity of “retain title” having to create a “presumption of ownership” because somehow Bayh-Dole never could bring itself to state that contrary to the Constitution and common law, title would vest in contractors, not individuals.
 Yes, there are limited instances in which Congress has used vesting to secure rights in inventions for the federal government–in stuff like atomic bombs.
 But in those cases–AEC and NASA– Congress claims more than patentable inventions or even inventions made under contract, and the effect is to limit the scope of subject matter available for private patent claims.
 That’s different from simply changing who owns an invention as an act of federal law.
 Those “vesting” statutes never carried such a broad dismissal of rights for a whole class of inventors simply because the inventors receive federal funds through their employers to support their work.